NaturalHistoryMuseum/cookiecutter-ckanext/{{cookiecutter.slug}}/CONTRIBUTING.md

 4. Push your changes back to your fork.
 5. [Open a pull request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-a-pull-request) in this repository, with the base branch set to **dev** and the compare branch set to your new branch.
 Provide a summary of your changes in the description.
 6. If the automatic tests fail (these may take a while), please go back to your code and try to make them pass.
 You may have to update the tests themselves.
 You don't have to close the pull request while you're doing this; it'll update as you add further commits.
 7. Wait for feedback from one of the core maintainers.
-If it's been a week or so and we haven't responded, we may not have seen it - feel free to [email us](mailto:data@nhm.ac.uk) or [send us a message on Gitter](https://gitter.im/nhm-data-portal/lobby).
+If it's been a week or so and we haven't responded, we may not have seen it.
+You can find other places to contact us in [SUPPORT.md](./.github/SUPPORT.md).

 ### Commits